12 of the best musical songs to dance to

 Step In Time – Mary Poppins

-Mary, Bert and the Banks children went over the rooftops in “Step in Time”, a beloved Mary Poppins tune in a soundtrack including “A Spoonful of Sugar” and “Supercalifragilisticexpialidocious”.
+Mary Poppins has returned!
+Back at the Prince Edward Theatre, Mary, Bert and the Banks children go over the rooftops in “Step in Time”, a high-energy dance number.
 With slow-motion movements and characters seemingly being able to walk on the ceiling, the production won the best choreography award at the 2005 Olivier Awards.
-Mary Poppins will return to the Prince Edward Theatre in 2019 and we can’t wait to see what magic the choreographers conjure up!
+Now, don’t miss Mary Poppins as it’s back in the West End, with songs including “A Spoonful of Sugar” and “Supercalifragilisticexpialidocious”.

 Dancing Through Life – Wicked